 Applications and requests for further information should be sent to the Hon.
-Secretary, Dr Doug Shaw, CSIRO, DMS, PO Box 218, Lindfield, NSW 2070.
-Board of Studies in Science and Mathematics
+Secretary, Dr H. M. Hudson, School of Economic and Financial Studies, Macquarie University, North Ryde, NSW 2113.

 Introduction

 The Science and Mathematics Course (3970) leads to the Bachelor of Science Degree on the completion of a three year program or a four year program chosen from specific programs approved by the Board of Studies in Science and Mathematics.